Hockey

 After Nelson, players like Scott Laughton in Philadelphia, Ryan O'Reilly in Nashville, and Jake Evans in Montreal could cost teams more than they originally thought.

 But that is not the only move the Islanders could make.
-While they have other commodities like Kyle Palmieri and Jean Gabriel-Pageau, RG can independently confirm the Islanders are shopping defenseman Noah Dobson.
+While they have other commodities like Kyle Palmieri and Jean Gabriel-Pageau, RG can independently confirm the Islanders have made defenseman Noah Dobson available for an elite scorer.

 “He is available for trade, and that is a piece the team is willing to part with in order to get that scoring presence they have wanted for three seasons,” a source confirmed.